SETI/rms-cspyce/README-developers.md

 ```
 ### Source Distributions

-The simplist type of distribution is a source distribution:
+The simplest type of distribution is a source distribution:

 ```
 python setup.py sdist